UniversalDependencies/docs/_en-dep/prt.md

 ## prt : phrasal verb particle
 The phrasal verb particle relation identifies a phrasal verb, and holds between the verb and its particle.
+It is a subtype of the *compound* relation.

 ~~~ sdparse
 They shut down the station